oysteinkrog/ergodox-stand/README.md

 # 11 Sep 2014: Prints received!

 I received my printed fullhand stands at 6 degrees tent and 3.5 degrees tilt.
+I had them printed by a local person on makexyz.com, for a small fraction of the price of online printing services.
+This is white PLA.
+It fits tight but well.
 Here are the photos!

 ![bare printed stands](resources/fullhand-printed.jpg)
 ![stands with ergodox on them](resources/fullhand-with-ergodox.jpg)